iriscouch/manage_couchdb/README.md

 Manage CouchDB uses [node-tap][tap].
 Start a CouchDB in Admin Party at `http://localhost:5984` and run the suite via the starter script.
 The script will do several things:

-1. Sanity-check that CouchDB is there
-1. Create a database for testing
-1. Deploy both implementations to CouchDB
-1. Run the TAP test suite

-Example:

     $ ./test.sh
     # Looking for CouchDB
     {"couchdb":"Welcome","version":"1.2.0"}